tek/kallikrein-py/README.md

 The simple way would be to pass `tpe=list` to the metaclass constructor instead of `pred=is_container`, but that would not allow any other iterable type to be matched.
+The instance `PredContainMaybe` demonstrates the use of the `tpe` variant and shows that additional instances for arbitrary types can be added without having to change the internal logic of **kallikrein**.

 The internal part of `TCMatcher` constructs a `SimpleMatchResult` from the result of `Predicate.check`, indicating success of the match, and the two